HL7/dicom-sr/input/pagecontent/mapping.md

 * The Study ID used to associated created resources with the appropriate ImagingStudy and ServiceRequest
 * The General Equipment IE used to create a FHIR Device resource
 * The Document IE is used to create one or more FHIR Observations

+*Note:* This implementation guide assumes that Patient, ImagingStudy and ServiceRequest resources already exist in the destination FHIR server.
+See [Other Resource Relationships](architecture.html#other_relationships).

 ![DICOM SR Measurement Report Instance Mapping](./dicom_sr_measurement_report_mapping.svg){: width="100%"}